drewburr/3D_Pinball_Game/guide.md

 - Refer to 'Bumpers' in the 'Table Elements' section for information on point values at each level.

 # XI.
-Bonus', Jackpots and Awards
+Bonus', Jackpots & Awards

 Points are added to the Bonus & Jackpots at the base rate they are accumulated on the board.